 New Directions is a developing strategy for discussion.
 It outlines a vision and looks at where we are now, presents issues and options, highlights new thinking and identifies opportunities for Crawley.
-Following public consultation, a multi-modal transport study will be undertaken alongside development plans and modelling of options.
+A multi-modal transport study will be undertaken alongside developing plans and modelling of options.
 This will inform development of a detailed action plan for the period to 2030, to enable Crawley to transform how we all get around and access our town, whatever our needs or abilities.